Tanish6738/Snippets/README.md

 4. Push to the branch
 5. Open a Pull Request

+## Deployment

+### Backend Deployment
+The backend can be deployed on Vercel, and includes a `vercel.json` configuration file for easy deployment.

+### Frontend Deployment
+The frontend is built with Vite and can be deployed on Vercel, Netlify, or any other static site hosting service.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgments

+- Open source community for providing invaluable libraries and tools
+- Contributors who have dedicated time to improve this project